St4NNi/jam-rs/docs/REMOTE_RESOURCES.md

 ranges, persistent page caches, object uploads, JMA resources, or full-object fallback.
 See [JAM_INDEX.md](JAM_INDEX.md).

+Jam Index parts reference local external assemblies rather than embedding sequence.
+Plain FASTA uses FAI ranges, BGZF FASTA uses FAI/GZI ranges, and normal gzip uses one candidate-only sequential stream.
+No assembly is opened for a noncandidate metagenome.
+These reads do not use the remote resource contract described below.

 ## Locator syntax

 Each catalog resource is one of: